mikaelbr/writings/js-syntax-series/function-arguments.md

 log(); //=> 42
 ```

-So here we have a default parameter (empty object) and default value on property
+Here we have a default parameter (empty object) and default value on property
-`foo` if it doesn't have any value.
+`foo` (42) if it doesn't have any value.

 Read more about
 [destructuring and all possibilities in this gist](https://gist.github.com/mikaelbr/9900818).